(credit: courtesy of Dorset Finds)

 Brooklyn, NY 11231

-Yesterday’s News and down-the-block sister store, Brownstone Treasures, are the jewels in the crown of downtown Brooklyn’s thriving antiques shopping scene.
-Both stores feature an eclectic mix of mid-century, shabby chic finds and industrial steel furniture in mint condition.
-A dazzling array of costume jewelry, vintage electronics and missing items from your grandmother’s attic grace the shelves of Brownstone Treasures.
-Yesterday’s News has the feel of an antiques general store.
+Yesterday's News is the jewel in the crown of downtown Brooklyn's thriving antiques shopping scene.
+Yesterday's News has the feel of an antiques general store.
 Next to the home canning jars might be a vintage pretzel tin, or a porcelain doll.
 Look for hand-made, wooden desks and storage cabinets with just a hint of history.
 The secret to their low prices?
 A really cool landlord who prefers quality tenants to bloated profits.

 Furnish Green